banjo/hoks/README.md

 -   enforceConventionalCommits
     -   Runs on commit-msg
     -   If this feature is active, `staged` will run on commit-msg as well, after this, so that the check can be done before the stage file actions.
 Any action that runs on pre-commit should be run on commit-msg to make sure that the commit is valid before it is made.
 This is a problem with git unfortunately.
+- init
+  - Will create a config file if one does not exist.
+Will default to typescript if nothing else is specified.
+  - Need to run everytime config is changed
 ## TODO

 -   updated styling for staged files in cli